Approx. Time Difference

 Bocconi has very limited student housing and it is on a first-come, first-served basis.
 You must apply for dorm housing at Bocconi as soon as you receive your PIN and password allowing access to the Bocconi registration and housing application.
 The application process will be completed online.

 To apply for Bocconi housing, send the completed application and a security deposit by credit card or bank transfer to the Bocconi International Relations office.
 (Information will be sent via e-mail directly from the Bocconi International Relations office).
 Bocconi will send a confirmation of receipt for the application.
 This is not confirmation of a dorm space!
 If you receive dorm housing, the deposit will be used for the first month.
 If you do not receive dorm housing, the deposit will be returned.

 If you choose the Residence Arcobaleno, you will remain in the same room for the duration of the ILP and university term(s).
-You will most likely be in a single bedroom in a shared “apartment” with a shared bathroom.
-In most accommodations, blankets and pillows are provided, but you must obtain your own bed linens and towels.

 Cost, Payments and Contracts

 For university housing, you will be asked to pay a deposit of approximately €400 directly to Bocconi.
 Upon arriving you will pay rent monthly, in advance.
 Bocconi will provide all housing information, including payment deadlines.
 Housing applications must be completed and submitted to Bocconi within the required deadlines.
 The approximate monthly rent for a single room is €700 per month, utilities included.